la2050/challenge/_2021/play/everything-wellness.md

   performance.
 The outcomes will be those that create a strong community, interacting with our members and neighbors, and using technology to frame this revolutionary business model.
-Approximately how many people will be directly impacted by this proposal?: '800' Approximately how many people will be indirectly impacted by this proposal?: '2400' Please describe the broader impact of your proposal.: > Better health and fitness in women translates into better health for their families.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '800' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '2400' Describe how Los Angeles County will be different if your work is successful.: > Better health and fitness in women translates into better health for their families.
 Globally overweight infants & young children increased from 32 million in 1990 to 41 million in 2016.
 In the US 13.7 million children and